scoulomb/myPublicCloud/General/2-cloud-compute-overview.md

 - kNative: serverless where function is the container and scaling to 0: https://knative.dev/docs/getting-started/first-autoscale/

-## Example of Azure serverless integration: function + event grid
+## Example of Azure serverless integration with function and event grid

 Excellent example here to send email with Azure function here: https://jan-v.nl/post/using-azure-functions-to-empower-your-teams/